WESK lends you more than an ear.

 If the loan is denied, may I appeal?

 Yes.
 Within 15 business days of the date of the decline letter, please provide, in writing to the CEO, sound business reasons why your application should be reconsidered and include any new information not previously shared.

 The CEO will review your original application, assessment, appeal letter, and gather any additional input from you and/or staff as needed.
 If the CEO feels there are sufficient grounds for the appeal, the CEO will forward the material to two individuals independent from the loans process.
 From here, a final decision on the appeal will be made within two weeks.

 The CEO will then contact you to explain the decision, which is binding.

 Are there any grants available to women starting a business?

-WESK does not provide grants.
-While there has been a great reduction in the number of grants available to general business start-up over the past 10 years, there are limited monies available.
-Most of these programs are federally funded and are targeted strictly to specific industries, geographical areas, or particular groups of entrepreneurs (minority groups, etc.).
+WESK offers loans of up to $150,000 ($250K through our partners), but no grants.
+There has been a great decline in the number of grants available over the past 10 years.
+Most are federally funded and target specific industries, regions or groups (visible minorities etc.).